primev/mev-commit/p2p/README.md

 __Run `make getcode` from `contracts` directory to get the code of the bidder node__

 4. Start local bidder node by running `make bidder` from `p2p` directory
-5. Enable deposit manager for bidder
+5. Enable deposit manager for bidder.
+This command sets the code of the bidder EOA to the DepositManager implementation.
   ```
   curl -s -X POST http://localhost:13523/v1/bidder/enable_deposit_manager \
     -H 'Content-Type: application/json' -d '{}' | jq